Getting Treatment in Texas

 Some cancer centers in Texas are focused on more than just treatment.
 They make research a priority as well.
 Clinical trials are an important part of research.
 They recruit patients to test the latest cutting-edge treatments for mesothelioma.
 Enrolling in a clinical trial can give you access to new treatments before they are widely available.

-Participating in cancer research as a patient can have benefits for you as an individual, but it also allows you to play a role in advancing cancer care for countless other patients.
+Participating in cancer research as a patient can benefit you, but it also lets you advance cancer care for countless other patients.
 Are you interested in enrolling in a mesothelioma clinical trial?
 Let The Mesothelioma Center at Asbestos.com help you find a clinical trial that’s right for you.

 Clinical Trial